 To be certified you must pass an ANSI/CFP nationally accredited exam once every 5 years.
 To prepare for the exam, most individuals take a class (in person or on-line) or self-study.
 Exams are proctored and must be taken either at an approved testing site or are given at the end of a course by an approved instructor.

 DHD#10 offers a certified manager training using the ServSafe curriculum.
 This is a one-day self-study class.
 The class includes a review of material and exam for the ServSafe manager credential.
-Classes are provided in Ludington or Cadillac the 2nd Tuesday of every month.
+Classes are provided in Ludington, Cadillac, or Big Rapids the 2nd Tuesday of every month.
 Call 231-775-9942, then press 0 for operator, to register for an upcoming training.
 Click here for a schedule of classes.
 Click here to download our brochure.

 Click the link above for access to some great educational tools for restaurant owners and staff.